DeltaXML/vscode-xslt-tokenizer/README.md

 The VSCode Insiders release is required.

+1. Download this project directory
+2. Launch VSCode Insiders.
+3. From the menu-bar, select *File* > *Open...* and then select this project directory
-First launch VSCode Insiders.
-Then from the menu-bar, select *Run* > *Run Without Debugging*:
+4. Then from the menu-bar, select *Run* > *Run Without Debugging*:
+5. A new *Extension Development Host* VSCode instance will now open

+The *Extension Development Host* should now show XPath-level syntax-highlighting when any .xsl file is opened.

+*Screenshot showing how to launch the *Extension Development Host*:

 ![Screenshot](run-extension.png)